 Short-Term Effects of Cocaine and MDMA Combination

-Effect | Combined Use | Impact on Health |
+| Effect | Combined Use | Impact on Health |

-Energy & Euphoria | Extreme boost | Physical exhaustion after crash, dehydration |
+| Energy & Euphoria | Extreme boost | Physical exhaustion after the crash, dehydration |

-Mental Clarity | Low | Impaired judgment, confusion, risky behavior |
+| Mental Clarity | Low | Impaired judgment, confusion, risky behavior |

-Dehydration & Overheating | Critical | Risk of kidney damage, heat stroke, and dehydration |
+| Dehydration & Overheating | Critical | Risk of kidney damage, heat stroke, and dehydration |

-Psychological Effects | Heightened anxiety, paranoia | Severe mood swings, hallucinations, panic attacks |
+| Psychological Effects | Heightened anxiety, paranoia | Severe mood swings, hallucinations, panic attacks |

-Long-Term Dangers of Cocaine and MDMA Use
+Long-Term Effects of Cocaine and MDMA Use

-The Risks of Mixing Cocaine and MDMA
+What are the Risks of Mixing Cocaine and MDMA?

 What Happens When You Mix Cocaine and MDMA?